-The North Atlantic Marine Mammal Commission (NAMMCO) Scientific Committee Working Group on Bycatch noted, in relation to by-catch data from the Iceland lumpsucker gillnet fishery, that logbooks do not provide a reliable source of data to use for estimating by-catch and strongly recommended that logbooks are not used for calculating/assuming by-catch rates, but only used as indicators for raising concerns when bycatch reporting is increasing165.
+The North Atlantic Marine Mammal Commission (NAMMCO) Scientific Committee Working Group on By-catch noted, in relation to by-catch data from the Iceland lumpsucker gillnet fishery, that logbooks do not provide a reliable source of data to use for estimating by-catch and strongly recommended that logbooks are not used for calculating/assuming by-catch rates, but only used as indicators for raising concerns when by-catch reporting is increasing179.

 A smartphone app is in development by the Directorate of Fisheries, which hopefully will make both reporting and identification of bycatch easier for operators in the fishery.

-Overall, bycatch of seabirds and marine mammals in the major gear used to target Icelandic cod (i.e. bottom trawls, longline, demersal seine, gillnet) and the effect of this fishery on these animals is not considered to be significant.
+Overall, bycatch of seabirds and marine mammals in the major gear used to target Icelandic haddock (i.e. bottom trawls, longline) and the effect of this fishery on these animals is not considered to be significant.